espoirgk/DataInsightProgram/README.md

 ## Datasets used
 This dataset (https://archive.ics.uci.edu/ml/datasets/Parkinsons) is composed of a range of biomedical voice measurements from 31 people, 23 with Parkinson's disease (PD).
 Each column in the table is a particular voice measure, and each row corresponds one of 195 voice recording from these individuals ("name" column).
 The main aim of the data is to discriminate healthy people from those with PD, according to "status" column which is set to 0 for healthy and 1 for PD.

+# II.
+Project 3: TIME SERIES ANALYSIS OF NAICS
+## Introduction

+* NAICS Dataset Purpose

+The North American Industry Classification System (NAICS) is an industry classification system developed by the statistical agencies of Canada, Mexico and the United States.
+Created against the background of the North American Free Trade Agreement, it is designed to provide common definitions of the industrial structure of the three countries and a common statistical framework to facilitate the analysis of the three economies.
+NAICS is based on supply-side or production-oriented principles, to ensure that industrial data, classified to NAICS, are suitable for the analysis of production-related issues such as industrial performance.
+NAICS is a comprehensive system encompassing all economic activities.
+It has a hierarchical structure.
+At the highest level, it divides the economy into 20 sectors.
+At lower levels, it further distinguishes the different economic activities in which businesses are engaged.

+* Task
+Prepare the data set and analyze as DS